viviparous/preplish/README.md

 ## Known Problems and Planned Features
+* if an imported module does not export a method mentioned in the qw(), the module may need to be updated using cpan or cpanminus
 * add search highlight for given string
 * enable comment of a previous line or sequence of lines